Cardano-Fans/crfa-block-checker/README.md

 ### Check blocks for specific epoch

-passing the path to the leader-schedule file as the second argument takes precedence over the env variable.
+by passing the path to the leader-schedule file as the first argument

 ```
-bundle exec ruby run.rb <path_to_leader_schedule>
+bundle exec ruby run.rb ./epochs/416.json
 ```

 ### Check blocks for another pool

-passing the pool-id as the second argument takes preference over the env variable.
+passing the pool-id as the second argument takes precedence over the `POOL_ID` env variable.

 ```
-bundle exec ruby run.rb <path_to_leader_schedule> <pool_id>
+bundle exec ruby run.rb ./epochs/416.json pool1cpr59c88ps8499gtgegr3muhclr7dln35g9a3rqmv4dkxg9n3h8
 ```

+### Report to Discord

+In Discord `Edit Channel -> Integrations -> Webhooks` you'll need to create a new webhook and use the URL for the env variable `DISCORD_WEBHOOK_URL` in your `.env` file.

+Then you can run `bundle exec ruby discord_report.rb` the same way as described above.

-## Example run
+## Examples

 ```
 $ bundle exec ruby run.rb ./epochs/416.json